jhuckaby/logalert/README.md

 ## Hot Reloading

 LogAlert will automatically reload its configuration file if you make changes while it is running.
 It checks the file at the same frequency as it monitors your files for changes.
-Just make sure to monitor the console (Terminal window) for any errors!
+Just make sure to check the console (Terminal window) for any errors!

 Note that when the configuration is hot-reloaded, it resets the internal state.
 This means that things like the number of alerts fired per hour is reset to zero, and the position inside each file for tracking appended content is reset to the current length.
-In essence, it performs an internal soft restart, similar to if you closed and reopened the app.
+In essence, it performs an internal "soft restart", similar to if you closed and reopened the app.

 ## Monitors

 The `monitors` section is where you describe the file(s) you want to watch, and how to detect an alert on changes.
-The section is an array (a list) so you can define multiple different monitors for different files, each with different settings.
-Multiple monitors should be separated by comas.
+The section is an array (a list) so you can define multiple monitors for different files or folders, each with different settings.
+Each additional monitor should be separated by a comma.
 Here is an example containing two monitors:

 ```json
 "monitors": [